parttimenerd/hello-ebpf/README.md

 Prerequisites
 -------------

-These might change in the future, but for now you need the following:
+These might change in the future, but for now, you need the following:

 Either a Linux machine with the following:

 - Linux x64 (or in a VM)
 - Java 21 (exactly this version, as we need [Project Panama](https://openjdk.org/projects/panama/) with is a preview feature), we'll switch to Java 22 as soon as it is released
-- Python 3.8 (or newer, for the binding generator
+- Python 3.8 (or newer for the binding generator
 - clang (for [jextract](https://github.com/openjdk/jextract) to generate the bindings)
 - libbcc (see [bcc installation instructions](https://github.com/iovisor/bcc/blob/master/INSTALL.md), be sure to install the libbpfcc-dev package)
 - root privileges (for eBPF programs)
-- Maven 3.6.3 (or newer, to build the project)
+- Maven 3.6.3 (or newer to build the project)

-On Mac OS you can use the Lima VM (or use `hello-ebpf.yaml` file as a guide to install the prerequisites):
+On Mac OS, you can use the Lima VM (or use the `hello-ebpf.yaml` file as a guide to install the prerequisites):

 ```sh
 limactl start hello-ebpf.yaml